EconometricInstitute/warp-narrowcast/README.md

 ## How to use it?

-As this is a [Spring Boot](https://spring.io/projects/spring-boot) you need to have a recent version of Java available.
-The build tool used is Maven, so having that is also recommended (although many professional Java IDE's have this built-in).
+As this is a [Spring Boot](https://spring.io/projects/spring-boot) application you need to have a recent version of Java available.
+The build tool used is Maven, so having that is also recommended (although many professional Java IDE's have Maven included).

 ```
 mvn spring-boot:run